 The “Nas vs. Jay-Z” beef is now a legendary entry into the lexicon of hip-hop history.
 The beef is so permanently iconic that when the two artists both drop new projects (EVERYTHINGISLOVE and Nasir) on the same weekend seventeen years later, the rap world explodes with speculation that their feud is still alive and well.

-The beef between two of New York’s finest simmered for nearly 5 years until boiling over in 2001.
+The beef between two of New York’s finest simmered for nearly 5 years until boiling over in 2001, shortly after Jay-Z’s career had hit a new commercial peak with Vol 2… Hard Knock Life.
 “Takeover” was the match that lit the powder keg of animosity brewing between Nas and Jay’s Roc-A-Fella camp.
 Although both artists claim relations weren’t as fraught as history remembers, the two kept their camps distinctly separate during the huge explosion in popularity New York rap was experiencing during the mid-to-late 90s.

 Subliminals turned to outright diss tracks when Memphis Bleek (Jay-Z protege and now “Podcast Bleek”) released “My Mind Right” in 2000 which included several shots at Nas.
 Nas soon responded with “Stillmatic Freestyle” (2001), taking violent aim at not just Bleek but the entire Roc-A-Fella crew.
 This is the track that motivated Jay-Z to go back to the studio and add two extra verses to “Takeover”, which would appear on The Blueprint in September 2001.